 Creating Your Paper Flow System

-Letās start with your inbox.
+Letās talk about your inbox.
 All incoming documents need to be processed.
 Processing paper as opposed to shuffling through papers requires you to make a decision as to what to do next with each paper.
 For most people this is where the paper flow generally stops and is the reason why documents pile up on your desk or shelf.
-Immediately choose which category each paper falls into between Trash/Shred, To Be Filed, or Take Action.
+Immediately choose which category each paper you touch falls into between Trash/Shred, To Be Filed, or Take Action.
+That is the first step to creating a solid paper flow system and is the easiest.

 Trash / Shred

 This category is the easiest to maintain.
-If you do not need to take action on a paper and will never need to reference it again, shred it if it contains personal information or trash it if it does not.
-Place a shredder or box for shredding and trash can in spot where they are easily accessible from your desk.
-This will enable you to simply and quickly shred or trash unneeded documents.
+If you do not need to take action on a paper and will never need to reference it again, get rid of it by Trashing or Shredding it.
+Shred it if it contains personal information or Trash it if it does not.
+Place a trash can and shredder (or box for shredding) in locations where they are easily accessible from your desk.
+This will enable you to simply and quickly Trash or Shred unneeded documents.

 To Be Filed

-If you in fact might need or will definitely need to reference a paper at some point in time but it does not require immediate action, drop it in a To Be Filed folder.
-Each week or month when you are alerted to complete your filing (you will have scheduled a recurring task in your task management system), go through the box and file away each paper as either an Archive or Reference document.
+If there's a chance you will need to reference a paper in the future but it does not require you taking any action on it now, drop it in a To Be Filed folder inside a vertical magazine holder on or near your desk.
+Each week or month when it is time to complete your filing (you will have scheduled a recurring task in your task management system), go through the folder and file away each paper as either an Archive or Reference document.
+If you're like me and run a paperless business or if that's a goal of yours, scan your Archive and Reference documents, save them digitally, then Trash/Shred the papers.

-- Archive ā Keep important papers you most likely will not need to reference in the future conveniently organized in files in a location far from your desk. e.g., Save seven years of tax documents in your Archives just in case you are audited.
+- Archive ā Keep important papers you most likely will not need to reference in the future conveniently organized in files far from your desk. e.g., Save seven years of tax documents in your Archives files just in case you are audited.
+Alternatively, digitize them.

-- Reference ā File papers you likely will need to reference close to you for quick filing and easy access.
-Keeping them within an armās reach of sitting or standing at your desk is best. e.g., Save industry resource materials in your Reference files so you can access them quickly when theyāre needed.
+- Reference ā File papers you likely will need to reference at some point close to you for quick filing and easy access.
+Keeping them within an armās reach of sitting or standing at your desk is best. e.g., Save industry resource materials in your Reference files in a magazine holder near your desk so you can access them quickly when theyāre needed.
+Alternatively, digitize them.

 Take Action

-If a paper requires you to take action on it, whether it is a bill that needs to be paid, a project that needs to be worked on, or a phone call that needs to be made, consider it a Take Action paper which will fall into one of four subcategories: Right Now, Create Task, Current Projects, or Weekly Review.
+If a paper requires you to take action on it, whether it is a bill that needs to be paid, a project that needs to be worked on, or a phone call that needs to be made, consider it a Take Action paper which will fall into one of four subcategories: Right Now, Power Hour, Works In Progress, or Create Task.

-- Right Now ā If the paper requires your immediate attention, complete whatever action it requires right now.
-A good rule of thumb is to do it right away if it takes less than four minutes.
-Send the email, make the call, mail the letter, or find the reference document.
+- Right Now ā If a paper requires your immediate attention otherwise you'd need to put out a fire later, complete whatever action it requires right now if time allows.
+Otherwise, Create A Task for it (see Create A Task below) and schedule it to be done as soon as possible.
+Send the contract, make the call, mail the payment, or find the reference document.
 Whatever the document is, take action on it right away.
 After you have completed the task, decide whether you need to then Trash/Shred the paper or drop it in your To Be Filed folder.
 Do not let the paper become additional clutter.

-- Create Task ā If a paper requires you to take action on it and it has a deadline but you do not have time to take care of it right now, schedule it as a task, then place that paper in a folder or magazine holder labeled Pending.
-When it is time to complete that task, it will be easy to find and quickly accessible as it will be separated out from all your other papers.
-After completing each task, Trash/Shred the paper or drop it in your To Be Filed
+- Create Task ā If a paper requires you to take an action on it that will take longer than two minutes, is unrelated to a project you're currently working on, and does not have to be done right now, Create A Task for it in your task list.
+Then, schedule that task on your calendar.
+Finally, place that paper in a Pending Tasks folder inside the vertical magazine holder on or near your desk.
+When it comes time to complete that task, its related paperwork will be easy to find and quickly accessible.
+After completing each task, Trash/Shred the paper or drop it in your To Be Filed folder.

 Maintaining Your Paper Flow System